sulynnteo/sulynnteo/README.md

 - 👋 Hi, I’m @sulynnteo
-- 👀 I’m interested in learning more about coding esp python and javascript
+- 👀 I’m a beginner in programming, but I'm willing to give a shot and learn more.
 - 🌱 I’m currently learning computer science (cyber security)
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me via messaging me on github or email me at sulynn32@gmail.com